sigp/solidity-security-blog/README.md

 {to: "0xa9e", value: 10e18, nonce: 0}
 ```

 I've ignored the other parameters.
 This transaction will send 10 ether to the `0xa9e` address.
-Now lets say we make up some numbers `r` and `s` (these have specific ranges) and a `v`.
-If we derive the Ethereum address related to these made up numbers we will get a random Ethereum address, lets call it `0x54321`.
+Now let's say we make up some numbers `r` and `s` (these have specific ranges) and a `v`.
+If we derive the Ethereum address related to these made up numbers we will get a random Ethereum address, let's call it `0x54321`.
 Knowing this address, we could send 10 ether to the `0x54321` address (without owning the private key for the address).
 At any point in the future, we could send the transaction,
 ```javascript
 {to: "0xa9e", value: 10e18, nonce: 0, from: "0x54321"}
 ```